bpesquet/bpesquet.github.io/content/teaching.md

 draft: false
 ---

-My teaching career encompasses a pretty wide variety of computer-related topics, from networking and programming basics to Deep Learning.
+My teaching career encompasses a pretty wide variety of computer-related topics, from networking and programming basics to artificial intelligence and Deep Learning.

 ## Current courses